 2. Duffin Heights

 Duffin Heights Neighbourhood land use designations and policies were revised to implement the findings of the Environmental Servicing Plan for open space system, transportation system, residential densities, community facilities, sustainable development objectives and mixed use development matters in Duffin Heights (located along Brock Road, north of Third Concession Road).
 On November 4, 2009 the Ontario Municipal Board approved Amendment 18.

-Development Guidelines were also adopted by Council to govern subdivision, rezoning, site plan and building permit applications in Duffin Heights:
+Development Guidelines were also adopted by Council to govern subdivision, rezoning, site plan and building permit applications in Duffin Heights.

 3. Environment and Countryside

-Amendment 27 to the Pickering Official Plan will implement the relevant Provincial Policy Statement, Region of Durham Official Plan, Greenbelt Plan, Conservation Authority Regulations, a series of related legislative changes, updated natural heritage systems mapping, a series of watershed strategies and a number of City initiatives.
-The following items provide a summary of the progress to date on this amendment:
+Amendment 27 to the Pickering Official Plan will implement the relevant Provincial Policy Statement, Region of Durham Official Plan, Greenbelt Plan, Conservation Authority regulations, a series of related legislative changes, updated natural heritage systems mapping, a series of watershed strategies and a number of City initiatives.

 4. Growth Strategy Program

 The City's program will determine the appropriate locations for intensified development, establish guidelines that will ensure transitions to established neighbourhoods and provide recommendations supporting a sustainable Pickering that promotes walkable neighbourhoods, accessible parks, public transit, and unique and distinctive communities.

 5. Central Pickering Development Plan